James E. O'Grady: 1986 election

 O'Grady was elected Sheriff as a Republican in the Democratic Party-dominated Cook County, Illinois, unseating incumbent Democrat Richard Elrod.
 He was the first Republican elected to countywide office there since Bernard Carey, who had been elected to his final term as Cook County State's Attorney in 1976.
 Upon his victory, he spoke of creating, "a new generation of politics" in Cook County.
 His victory came from winning the county's suburbs by a 2-1 margin.
 He had also performed well in some of the ethnically white wards of Chicago, being able to carry 14 of the city's 50 wards.

 O'Grady, up until then a Democrat, had switched his party registration to Republican in September 1985, in order to run under the Republican Party's ballot line.
-In switching parties, O'Grady had revealed that in the previous two presidential elections, he had voted for the Republican ticket, and had grown disaffected from the national Democratic party in the recent years.
+When switching parties, O'Grady had disclosed that in the previous two presidential elections, he had voted for the Republican ticket, and had grown disaffected from the national Democratic party in the recent years.
 He had been courted by President Ronald Reagan and Vice President George H. W. Bush to run for office.
 When rumors had arisen in 1985 that O'Grady would potentially challenge Elrod, either in the general election as a Republican or in the primary as a Democrat, Cook County Republican Party chairman Donald Totten actively courted O'Grady to run as a Republican.
 Other Republicans that courted O'Grady to switch parties were former governor Richard B. Ogilvie, Chicago Republican Party chairman Lou Kasper, and former U.S Attorney Dan K. Webb.

-O'Grady's campaign was run by James Dvorak, who he would later hire as Undersheriff once he took office.
+O'Grady's campaign was run by James Dvorak, who he would later hire as undersheriff once he took office.
 He was a first-time candidate for political office.

 During his campaign he pledged to get rid of political influences in the sheriff's office (such as all political fundraising activities by the office), strengthen jail security, and develop a disaster plan.
 He also pledged to combat corruption in the office.

 O'Grady won the endorsement of the editorial board of the Chicago Tribune.

 During his campaign, O'Grady had strong network of campaign workers, and strong fundraising totals.
 He received strong support from police officers.